Optimising the four assets of your recruitment agency for growth

 = 1 placement per consultant each month

-KPIs need to be mapped with more consideration to allow consultants to identify where they can optimise their performance.
+KPIs need to be mapped with more consideration to allow consultants to identify where they can optimize their performance.

 Your consultants will have different approaches to delivery – which is why the KPIs you attach need to reflect the activity that best suits the individual.

-Before you prescribe activity, ask yourself if your consultants are:
+Before you prescribe an activity, ask yourself if your consultants are:

 - Placing into a niche market, or sourcing for a specialised role

 - Working high volume/low margin, or low volume/high-value roles

 - On an established desk with loyal clients and candidates or building a presence in a new market